Rakshitkulkarni223/BuyWise/README.md

 ---

-## 🤖 AI Procurement Intelligence
+## 🤖 AI Procurement Intelligence (Explainable AI)

-ProcureAI evaluates procurement decisions using a **multi-factor scoring engine**.
+ProcureAI uses **Explainable AI** to evaluate procurement decisions using a multi-factor scoring engine.
 It doesn't simply rank the cheapest supplier — it balances cost, speed, quality, and risk to produce the best procurement recommendation.

+**Users always know WHY a supplier was recommended.**

 ### What the AI Evaluates